theTravelingCodesmen/goodbyeYall/README.md

 Connect to localhost:4000 in your browser

-Built With
+###Built With

-Node JS
+- Node JS
-PostgreSQL
+- PostgreSQL
-Express
+- Express
-React JS
+- React JS
-React Bootstrap
+- React Bootstrap
-React Router
+- React Router
-React Redux
+- React Redux
-Bootstrap
-D3 JS
+- D3 JS
-Integrated with Facebook Oauth
+- Integrated with Facebook Oauth

 In the backend, a worker queries Skyscanner.com's Flights API and filter/format/store all the relevant data on our backend using a PostgresSQL database adapter through the Node.js KNEX library.